ubports/docs.ubports.com/appdev/guides/user-metrics.rst

     {
         "policy_groups": [
             "usermetrics"
     	],
         "policy_version": 16.04
     }

-Next, you will need to import the module in the QML file that will handle the User Metrics:
+Next, you will need to import the module in the QML file that will handle the UserMetrics:

 .. code:: qml